 Just a few weeks ago the Ministry for the Environment, Climate Change and Planning (MECP) in Malta launched the Nationwide public awareness campaign to promote climate action.
-It’s a positive initiate yet it will not work if it fails to address our eating habits.
-Consequently the campaign #ClimateOn needs to be #VeganOn if it is to work.
+It’s a positive initiate.
+I do believe though that for it to be successful it needs to address our eating habits.
+Consequently the campaign #ClimateOn needs to also be #VeganOn if it is to work.

 Around 6 years ago The Guardian reported on an analysis from the think tank Chatham House.
 This said that controlling the ever growing global consumption of meat and dairy is key to avoid climate change.
 It stated that unfortunately governments (and green campaigners) are doing nothing to tackle the issue due to fears of consumer backlash.
 Six years have passed and the Ministry for the Environment, Climate Change and Planning (MECP) is launching a much needed awareness campaign to promote climate action.
 The question is, will the Ministry tiptoe on the issue of meat and dairy as main contributors to climate change?

 A recent report by WWF has found that 16 per cent of tropical deforestation from international trade was linked to EU imports in 2017.
 (That is the last data available but things have not improved in the last few years).
 The main commodities linked to this destruction were soy, palm oil and beef.
 Furthermore about 80 percent or more of what the EU imports for soy is used to feed livestock.